1“For the Kingdom of Heaven is like a man, a head of a house, who went out early in the morning to hire laborers for his vineyard.

 16So the last will be first, and the first last.”

-17And as Jesus was going up to Jerusalem, he took the twelve disciples aside privately, and said to them on the path,
+17And as Jesus was going up to Jerusalem, he took the twelve disciples aside privately and said to them on the way,

-19and will deliver him to the Gentiles to mock, and to scourge, and to crucify him, and the third day he will be raised.”
+19And they will hand him over to the Gentiles to be mocked and flogged and crucified, and the third day he will be raised from the dead.”

 20Then the mother of the sons of Zebedee came up to him with her sons, bowing down and asking something from him.

 21And he said to her, “What do you want?”
-She says to him, “Say that these—my two sons—may sit, one on your right and one on your left in your kingdom.”
+She said to him, “Say that these two sons of mine may sit, one at your right hand and one at your left, in your kingdom.”

 22But Jesus answered and said, “You do not know what you are asking.
-Are you able to drink the cup that I am about to drink?”c They say to him, “We are able.”
+Are you able to drink the cup that I am about to drink?”c They said to him, “We are able.”

-23He says to them, “You will indeed drink my cup, but to sit on my right and on my left is not mine to give, but it is for those for whom it has been prepared by my Father.”
+23He said to them, “You will indeed drink my cup, but to sit at my right and at my left is not mine to give, but it is for those for whom it has been prepared by my Father.”

-24And when the ten heard it, they were indignant with the two brothers.
+24And when the ten heard it, they became angry with the two brothers.

-25But Jesus, having called them near, said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
+25But Jesus, having called them near, said, “You know that the rulers of the Gentiles abuse their position over them, and those in high positions abuse their authority over them.

-26It will not be this way among you, but whoever among you desires to become great will be your servant,
+26It will not be this way among you, instead, whoever among you wants to be great must be your servant,

-27and whoever wants to be first among you will be your slave,
+27and whoever wants to be first among you must be your slave,

-29And as they were going out from Jericho, a great multitude followed him.
+29And as they were going out of Jericho, a large crowd followed him.

-30And Look!, two blind men sitting by the side of the path, when they heard that Jesus was passing by, cried out, saying, “Lord, Son of David, have mercy on us!”
+30And Look!
+Two blind men were sitting by the road, and when they heard that Jesus was passing by, cried out, saying, “Lord, Son of David, have mercy on us!”

-31But the multitude rebuked them so that they would be silent.
+31But the crowd rebuked them so that they would be silent.
 But they cried out all the more, saying, “Lord, Son of David, have mercy on us!”

-32And Jesus stood still, called them, and said, “What do you want me to do for you?”
+32And Jesus stopped walking, called them, and said, “What do you want me to do for you?”

 33They say to him, “Lord, let our eyes be opened.”

-34And Jesus, being moved with compassion, touched their eyes, and immediately they regained their sight and followed him.
+34And Jesus, being moved with compassion, touched their eyes, and immediately they regained their sight and began to follow him.